EDUC5546 Teaching Contexts

 - Students are able to (1) demonstrate an understanding of the social and emotional development of adolescents; (2) demonstrate an understanding of theoretical perspectives associated with motivation, engagement and classroom management; (3) demonstrate an understanding of the processes of conflict and mediation; (4) demonstrate a knowledge of basic classroom management strategies to create an effective and safe learning environment; (5) demonstrate an awareness of the legal issues that relate to the care and education of children; (6) develop effective communication that facilitates interactions and relationships with and between students, parents and colleagues; and (7) use observational data and personal and professional reflection to develop interpersonal skills and relationships.

-- Typically this unit is assessed in the following ways: (1) professional practice reflection; (2) critical review and workshop participation; and (3) law assignment.
+- Indicative assessments in this unit are as follows: (1) professional practice reflection; (2) critical review and workshop participation; and (3) law assignment.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the professional practice reflection, critical review and workshop participation, and law assignment components.

 Supplementary assessment is not available in this unit.